conormcd/www.mcdermottroe.com/content/2021-06-11-coding-guidlines-for-an-easier-life.md

 of them until you are forced to.
 Concurrency is hard to get right.
 Event-driven systems can be difficult to reason about.
 Manual memory management is a notorious source of bugs.
 Functions without side-effects are easier to test than functions with them.
+Optimise for simplicity first, not performance.

 Start with single-threaded, single process code in the highest-level language you can use and iterate from there.
 Use pure functions when you can, but don't